Adaptive Bitrate Streaming: What it Is and How the ABR Algorithm Works [2024 Update]

 Conclusion

-Broadcasters need to be prioritizing their user experience, and ABR live streaming is a surefire way for users to view the highest quality stream possible on nearly any device.
+Broadcasters need to prioritize their user experience, and ABR live streaming is a surefire way for users to view the highest quality stream possible on nearly any device.
 ABR streaming has created new user expectations that require the right streaming technology to meet.

-As a comprehensive over-the-top (OTT) streaming platform, Dacast makes it straightforward to deliver ABR streams with its flexible encoding capabilities and HTML5 adaptive video player.
+As a comprehensive over-the-top (OTT) streaming platform, Dacast makes it straightforward to deliver adaptive bitrate streams with its flexible video ABR encoding capabilities and HTML5 adaptive video player.
 That’s why the streaming platform was nominated as the best platform for Small/Medium Business Platform in the 2019 Streaming Media Readers’ Choice Awards.
 Dacast was also listed as one of the Most Important Companies in Online Video Tech in 2021.

 Find out how easy it is to set up and manage adaptive bitrate streams using the OTT platform.
 For exclusive offers and live streaming tips, you can join our LinkedIn group.